 West Virginia's approach is moderate, with a genuine emphasis on balancing.
 The state's courts have been attentive to the hardship that non-competes impose on employees, particularly given West Virginia's economic conditions and the limited employment alternatives available in some regions.
 This balancing emphasis gives West Virginia employees meaningful defenses that don't exist in the most employer-friendly states.

 The defining feature of West Virginia's framework is its emphasis on balancing the employer's interest in enforcement against the hardship the restriction imposes on the employee.
-West Virginia courts don't simply ask whether the employer has a protectable interest and whether the restriction is facially reasonable — they weigh the relative interests of the parties and the practical impact of enforcement.
+West Virginia courts don't simply ask whether the employer has a protectable interest and whether the restriction is facially reasonable.
+They weigh the relative interests of the parties and the practical impact of enforcement.

 The Reddy case itself involved a physician, and the West Virginia courts have been particularly attentive to the hardship and public-interest dimensions in healthcare cases, where enforcement can both burden the practitioner and reduce community access to care.